michael-milette/moodle-local_mailtest/README.md

 settings in Moodle, it will attempt to deliver emails directly to the SMTP server.

-### How can I use this tool to send emails to other email addresses?
+### How can I use this tool to send emails from other email addresses?

-You can't at the moment.
+You can't.
+This is to prevent the tool from being used to send spam.
 If you really must, you can temporarily test the email address of one of the following "From" addresses:

 * Your user account
 * Support